-Wood Mackenzie employees should report all concerns to Wood Mackenzie's Enterprise Risk Management & Compliance and Law Departments.
-All Registers are subject to audit by Wood Mackenzie's Enterprise Risk Management & Compliance Department.
+Wood Mackenzie employees should report all concerns to the Enterprise Risk Management & Compliance and Law Department, or via the Wood Mackenzie Speak Up Program where they can report concerns online or by telephone here: https://speakup.woodmac.com.

+All Registers are subject to audit by the Enterprise Risk Management & Compliance Department.